How much does portrait photography cost?

 Average cost for Portrait Photography

 The average cost for a portrait photographer is $150 per hour.
 Hiring a portrait photographer to shoot pics, you will likely spend between $100 and $400 per hour.
 The price of portrait photography can vary greatly by region (and even by zip code).
-Get free estimates from photographers near you.

 But the price of a portrait photographer can vary depending on several aspects.
 This quick guide helps reveal a few of the factors that are worth considering when comparing the different rates of portrait photographers.

 The type of photography purchased will directly impact the ultimate price of a portrait photography session.
 While some portrait photographers my offer a flat or standard fee, others often charge depending on the type of photography session a patron needs.

 For example, patrons may expect to pay between 10 to 15 percent of the wedding budget on photography compared to the cost of taking family portraits from Melbourne, Florida-based Cherie Lyn Photography, which can cost less thanks to the less time that is required to take a family portrait.

 A variety of packages are offered from portrait photographers.
 But different packages come with different prices.
 That's because the more services and images offered within a package, the more likely it is to increase the price of the portrait photo shoot.

 Florida-based Greg Hark Photography offers wedding packages that range from $975 to $3,500, where the Silver Wedding Package covers high-resolution digital images with one photographer and four hours of time versus the Diamond Wedding package, which offers the same services but with an additional photographer, an assistant and a second light.